Anatoly Rubin: Immigration to Israel

 Rubin landed in Israel on 1 May 1969, and was sent to an absorption center in the northern town of Carmiel.
 There he found a large group of Russian Zionist activists who felt the time had come for open and public action against attempts to halt emigration from the USSR.
 He and his friends, Joseph Khrul and Joseph Schneider, wrote to the prime minister, Golda Meir, who invited them to her office.

 An 18-member group from Georgia had also been invited, along with attorney Lidia Slovina and her husband, Zionist activists from Riga.
 The attendees all wanted to know why more was not being done to get Russian Jews out of the USSR.
 The Prime Minister explained that Israeli policy was to maintain public silence.
 Upon emerging from the meeting, the attendees concluded that they would have to take action themselves.
 Two of them flew to the United States to arouse public opinion there.
 At the same time, Nativ (a department of Israel's Foreign Ministry that was tasked with fostering Jewish education and awareness behind the Iron Curtain, and in facilitating emigration to Israel) sent two representatives to America to do the same, Joseph Khrul and then Rubin.
 At the time, the media was prohibited from publishing the names of those who had left the USSR.
 One American journalist had not heard of the prohibition and published Rubin's name and everything he told them.

 When Russian Aliyah activists failed to persuade either Nativ or the Israeli Government to do more, they declared a hunger strike in front of the Wailing Wall.
 Nativ strongly opposed this move but it became the crucial push that set the movement to 'Let my People Go' in motion.
 Rubin, Khrul, Joseph Schneider and Asher Blank were enlisted by Nativ as advisers.
 In the camps, Rubin had felt a painful sense of aloneness and despair at the lack of outside support.
 He never forgot the activists' plea to him that Israel not remain silent, but rather do all in its power to help them get out.

-In 1972, Rubin married Karny Jabotinsky Rubin (daughter of Eri Jabotinsky and grand daughter of Ze’ev Jabotinsky), psychiatrist and former ombudsman to the National Health Law (1996-2006).
+In 1972, Rubin married Karny Jabotinsky Rubin (daughter of Eri Jabotinsky and granddaughter of Ze’ev Jabotinsky), psychiatrist and former ombudsman to the National Health Law (1996–2006).
 They had two children, Eri and Tamar, and later three grandchildren, Yoav, Maya-Shai and Itamar.
 Previously, in 1969, after he immigrated to Israel his daughter Ilona was born in the USSR and later had 2 grandchildren.
 The family lives in Atlanta, USA.